Undline/UndChain/readme.md

     The accused owner can contest the claim by presenting their own evidence, such as proofs of prior creation or purchase.

 2. **Counter-Claim Filing:**
-    If the accused believes the claim is false or malicious, they can file a **counter-claim**, which also requires a fee based on their perception score.
+    If the accused believes the claim is false or malicious, they can file a **counter-claim**, which also requires a fee based on their Reliability score.

 3. **Resolution through DAGs:**
     DAGs mediate the process by reviewing evidence, consulting sponsors, and reaching a verdict.
 All findings and outcomes are transparently logged on-chain.